marklogic/nifi/docs/components/put-record.md

 For full details on each property and relationship for this processor, add an instance of it to the NiFi canvas, right-click on it, and select "View Usage".

+## Restart support

+Please see the [`PutMarkLogic` documentation](put.md) for information on the restart support added in the 1.24.2 release of the connector.